Bella Thorne Guest Stars On ‘Speechless’ As Politically Incorrect Movie Star

 “Actually, I’m not in the chair the whole time.
 See, I dance in the second half after I get healed.
 So basically I want to die because I can’t walk, which means I can’t dance, which is like what I’m born to do.
 So, right before I throw myself off the cliff …”

 Thorne’s character realizes that the movie might need some serious rewrites.
-The episode ends with Cassidy singing, and a troupe of wheelchair dancers participating in a routine to songs from the movie, Grease.
+The episode ends with Cassidy singing and a troupe of wheelchair dancers participating in a routine to songs from the movie Grease.

-Speechless has been attracting big-name talent as the core cast of Minnie Driver, John Ross Bowie, Cedric Yarborough and Micah Fowler delivers week after week.
+Speechless has been attracting big-name talents as the core cast of Minnie Driver, John Ross Bowie, Cedric Yarborough, and Micah Fowler deliver week after week.

-Driver has also been an advocate for all victims in reference to the #MeToo movement, and shared her own story when the Harvey Weinstein scandal first broke.
+Driver has also been an advocate for all victims in reference to the #MeToo movement and shared her own story when the Harvey Weinstein scandal first broke.

 Driver said she was 16-years-old visiting Greece when a man asked her to dance, and she said no thank you.